 It’s About History

-Only an insane person would say that you should always use rebase instead of merge.
+It would be unreasonable to say that you should always use rebase instead of merge.
 For example, we routinely merge node’s stable branch into master.
 Rebasing master onto the latest stable branch would destroy the history of all our previous unstable releases, and would be much harder to manage.

 In the case of that “big feature branch” for streams2, even if it ends up being a fast-forward due to being rebased onto the latest master, I’m going to merge it in with

 --no-ff to force a merge commit, so that it’s easy to pluck off if it turns out that the feature is actually crap.

 Git is a tool for managing content.
 There are a lot of ways to manage content.
 If something has been pushed live (or even “pushed upstream”) then you probably want to maintain forensic-level control over it.

 I think of “history” in terms of levels of granularity.